dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding/index.md

 ## Fluent API or Data Annotations

-Entity types are configured using the Fluent API by default.
-Specify `-DataAnnotations` (PMC) or `--data-annotations` (.NET Core CLI) to instead use data annotations when possible.
+Entity types are configured using the [Fluent API](xref:core/modeling/index#use-fluent-api-to-configure-a-model) by default.
+Specify `-DataAnnotations` (PMC) or `--data-annotations` (.NET Core CLI) to instead use [Data Annotations](xref:core/modeling/index#use-data-annotations-to-configure-a-model) when possible.

 For example, using the Fluent API will scaffold this: